zerodha/javakiteconnect/README.md

-Following is an example param for SL order, if a call fails then KiteException will have error message in it Success of this call implies only order has been placed successfully, not order execution.
+Following is an example param for SL order, if a call fails then KiteException will have error message in it Success of this call implies only order has been placed successfully, not order execution.*/

 Map<String, Object> param = new HashMap<String, Object>(){
    {